DessimozLab/FastOMA/README.md

 # cd FastOMA/testdata
 nextflow ../FastOMA_light.nf  --input_folder in_folder   --output_folder out_folder  -with-report
 ```
 The script `FastOMA_light.nf` is tailored for a few species.
 In real case scenario, please use `FastOMA.nf`.
+The only difference between these two scripts is the amount of CPU and memory assigned to each job.

 Note that to have a comprehensive test, we set the default value of needed cpus as 10.